tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced.

-3. The DTLSCiphertext structure is a variable length header.
+3. The DTLSCiphertext structure has a variable length header.

 Note that the DTLS 1.3 record layer is different from the DTLS 1.2 record layer.